pfarndt/EnergyStatistics.jl/docs/src/index.md

 dcor(x, y) ≈ 0.374204050
 ```

 These two vectors are clearly associated.
-However, the vanishing `Rsquared`
+However, their (Pearson)
-suggests that they are independent.
+correlation coefficient vanishes suggesting that they are independent.
 The finite distance correlation `dcor`
 reveals their __non-linear__ association.